Home ยป Salad ยป Simple German Potato Salad

 NPR

-This German Potato Salad is most closely associated with the Bavarian region of southern Germany where they serve amazing potato salads.
-Although you will find that from family to family, establishment to establishment, each recipe twist of a warm potato salad is uniquely delicious.
+This German Potato Salad is most closely associated with the Bavarian region of southern Germany, where they serve amazing potato salads.
+However, you will find that from family to family, establishment to establishment, each twist of a warm potato salad is uniquely delicious.

 Top view of German Potato Salad ingredients on a round wood board